dukechain2333/academic-portfolio/README.md

-# Minimalistic Portfolio Template for Academics -- A Modern Way
+# Minimalistic Portfolio Template for Academics: A Modern and Easy Way

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).